 MURDER 3.
 Director: Vishesh Bhatt.
 Players: Ranjeet Hooda, Aditi Rao Hydari, Sara Loren.
 Music: Pritam Chakraborty.
 Theatrical release: Fox Star.

+Love pentagon (no, not you, General Petraeus).
 Check.
-Love quadrilateral.
-Check.
-Love pentagon (no, not you, General Petraeus).

 Geetika Pathania Jain is a Bay Area resident.
 She is currently teaching at DeAnza College.